Tellin' Stories: Tracks

 Though "How Can You Leave Us" was initially written by Burgess about a girl, some lyrics were changed after Rob Collins' death.
 Blunt and Collins had styled the chorus section after the work of Faces.
 Burgess said he picked the title after it had been yelled at him by Robin Turner, the A&R representative for Heavenly Records, during a Blur gig.
-Burgess said that "Area 51" was planned from the offset to be a B-side, though after Collins' death, "we felt this song in particular really showcased Rob’s skills" as a keyboardist.
+Burgess said that "Area 51" was planned from the offset to be a B-side, though after Collins' death, "we felt this song in particular really showcased Rob's skills" as a keyboardist.
+Burgess said the song originated with Collins, who went out clubbing in Bristol, but gave it its title after he and Duffy saw documentaries on Roswell.
+He mentioned that they went with this name because he thought it sounded like "aliens playing the Hammond organ, sounds like it comes from outer space", and acknowledged that Collins may have been influenced by the Bristol sound of trip hop, namely Massive Attack and Tricky.
 In "How High", Burgess sings from the perspective of a Pied Piper-like persona, influencing their younger audience.
-When writing it, Burgess said he wanted it to carry a "punch of the Wu-Tang Clan but with the playfulness of De La Soul".
+When writing it, Burgess said he wanted it to carry a "punch of the Wu-Tang Clan but with the playfulness of De La Soul."
 Its title was taken from a 1995 song of the same name by Method Man & Redman; Mark Collins made his vocal debut on the song.

 With "Only Teethin", Burgess and Collins wanted to make a song that mixed together "Barstool Blues" (1975) by Young, "Sgt.
-Pepper's Lonely Hearts Club Band (reprise)" by the Beatles and Don't Stand Me Down (1985) by Dexys Midnight Runners.
+Pepper's Lonely Hearts Club Band (reprise)" by the Beatles, and Don't Stand Me Down (1985) by Dexys Midnight Runners.
 Burgess said the lyrics were influenced by the "goings on in my version of London – the city had become my city"; the drum pattern in it was taken from "Inner City Blues (Make Me Wanna Holler)" (1971) by Marvin Gaye, evoking the sound of Motown.
-For "Get It On", Burgess said they were aiming to make "Gene Clarke meets Dylan and The Band".
+"Get On It" details the story of people travelling to work, fantasising about the weekend, and thinking about the weather.
 NME writer Roger Morton said the track turned the atmosphere of "Like a Rolling Stone" (1965) by Dylan into a track of "reassurance - [...] while the band stretches the tune into a final epic high".
 The keyboard parts in the track were reminiscent of those heard throughout Highway 61 Revisited (1965) by Dylan.
-The album's closing track, "Rob's Theme", is an instrumental evolved out of a tape that Rob Collins' aunt recorded when he was three years old.
+The album's closing track, "Rob's Theme", is an instrumental that evolved out of a tape that Rob Collins' aunt recorded when he was three years old.
 Burgess had assumed that it was useless until the band heard it after Collins' death, surprised to learn that he had laid down a rough backing track.